10 Reasons Why Creeping Fig (Ficus pumila) is Dying & How to Revive It

 • Position your Creeping Fig in a more shaded spot or instal a light curtain to shield it from direct sunshine.

-9. Incorrect watering
+9. Inconsistent watering

+Inconsistent watering; both overwatering and underwatering are detrimental to plant growth.
 Overwatering causes the roots to die due to lack of oxygen.
 Underwatering results in too little moisture in the soil.
 Dehydration will happen in both cases resulting in yellowing, leaf drop and death of the plant.

 How to fix it

-• Water your Creeping Fig when the top 1-2 inches of soil to dry out.
+• Do not water on a schedule: water your Creeping Fig when the top 1-2 inches of soil feel dry to the touch.

 • Cut down on watering in the cold season but do not allow the soil to dry out completely.